Let’s talk about New Year’s Resolutions.

 Even though we start this practice with the aspiration for ourselves or our loved ones to be free of suffering, it may feel as if we’re just mouthing words.
 Even this compassionate wish for those nearest to us may feel phony.
 But as long as we’re not deceiving ourselves, this pretending has the power to uncover bodhichitta.
 Even though we know exactly what we feel, we make the aspirations in order to move beyond what now seems possible.
 After we practice for ourselves and those near us, we stretch even further: we send goodwill toward the neutral people in our lives and also to the people we don’t like.

 It might feel like stretching into make-believe to say, “May this person who is driving me crazy enjoy happiness and be free of suffering.”
 Probably what we genuinely feel is anger.
 This practice is like a workout that stretches the heart beyond its current capabilities.
 We can expect to encounter resistance.
 We discover that we have our limits: we can stay open to some people, but we remain closed to others.
 We see both our clarity and our confusion.
 We are learning firsthand what everyone who has ever set out on this path has learned: we are all a paradoxical bundle of rich potential that consists of both neurosis and wisdom.

 Aspiration practice is different from making affirmations.
 Affirmations are like telling yourself that you are compassionate and brave in order to hide the fact that secretly you feel like a loser.
 In practicing the four limitless qualities, we aren’t trying to convince ourselves of anything, nor are we trying to hide our true feelings.
-We are expressing our willingness to open our hearts and move closer to our fears.
-Aspiration practice helps us to do this in increasingly difficult relationships.
+We are expressing our willingness to open our hearts and move closer to our fears…get the rest, here.